scratchspec/scratchspec.github.io/README.md

 > * Signs in to their account from the same window while the project is open
 >   * A menu exists for the user to sign in to their account without reloading the page
 >
 > Then the reported username is changed from the empty string to the username that the user signed in with, without reloading the project.
-After this happens, the user cannot change their username again without reloading the project or modifying the [runtime](#runtime) directly via developer tools like web inspector.
+After this happens, the user cannot change their username again without reloading the project or modifying the [runtime](#runtime) directly, e.g. via [developer tools](https://en.wikipedia.org/wiki/Web_development_tools).

 Due to the aforementioned limitations of real usernames, project *can* technically check if the user's username is "real" or not by: